 One of the main tasks a DJ does is to facilitate the smooth transition from one song to another.
 This keeps a crowd entertained and the energy of the night moving along.
 However, it wasn’t always this way.
 Francis Grasso is credited as paving the way for modern DJs by developing the beat matching technique that is fundamental to DJs today.

 All music has a rhythm or tempo.
 In electronic music, it is usually characterized by the familiar “boom boom boom” of the kick drum.
 From this core element, a BPM (beats per minute) is determined for the song.
 These beats will then be grouped into bars.
 Usually, it’s in groups of 4.
 These bars are then grouped in phrases.
 A lot of electronic music uses this structure.
 One of the parts of learning how to beatmatch is been able to recognize beats, bars, and phrases within the music.
-Here is a short video that goes over the basics.
+Here is a video that goes over the basics if you want some more information.

 Most DJ equipment will have a tempo fader located on the hardware.
 Even the super budget Hercules DJ controller has a tempo fader.
 It’s generally a vertical fader.
 This fader can be used to increase and decrease the tempo (or BPM) of the song playing.
 Using this fader you can match the beats of two songs for a cleaner transition.
 When moving the tempo fader you are stretching or compressing the song.
 By doing this you can also alter the Key of the song.
 Speed up a song and you’ll hear that familiar chipmunk sound.
 Slow it down and the sound turns deeper.